-- In November 2011, the company launched its free-to-air television broadcasting network in Fiji by the name FBC TV.
-Being a national broadcaster, FBC TV provides both public service and as well as commercial broadcasts to its viewers. - Under the Income Tax (Amendments) (No. 5) Decree 2012 (Decree No. 33 of 2012), with effect (b) from 1 January 2012, any loss incurred prior to 1 January 2012 shall only be carried forward for a period of 4 years in succession, provided that the total period, including any period prior to or after 1 January 2012, shall not exceed 4 years in succession. - In October 2012, the Government of Fiji declared that grants and / or special funding to the State (c) Owned Enterprises by the Government of Fiji, as the shareholder, would be treated as capital contribution rather than revenue of the respective State Owned Enterprises.
+- Under the Income Tax (Amendments) (No. 5) Decree 2012 (Decree No. 33 of 2012), with effect a) from 1 January 2012, any loss incurred prior to 1 January 2012 shall only be carried forward for a period of 4 years in succession, provided that the total period, including any period prior to or after 1 January 2012, shall not exceed 4 years in succession. - b) In October 2012, the Government of Fiji declared that grants and / or special funding to the State Owned Enterprises by the Government of Fiji, as the shareholder, would be treated as capital contribution rather than revenue of the respective State Owned Enterprises.
 As such, grants and / or special funding by the Government of Fiji would be treated as additions to equity rather than additions to the operating revenue of the respective State Owned Enterprises.

-Accordingly, cash grant of \$2,586,667 received during the year by the Government of Fiji have been treated as additions to the shareholders' equity.
+Accordingly, cash grant of \$2,530,434 received for the year ended 31 December 2011 from the Government of Fiji have been treated as additions to the shareholders' equity.